 You can start feeling the effects of antibiotics on a tooth infection in as little as a day.
-But just because your pain has gone away doesn't mean your infection is entirely cured!
-Your antibiotics won't completely take care of your tooth infection until you've taken them over a course of 7 to 10 days, always for the amount of time your dentist has prescribed.
+But just because your pain and swelling has gone away doesn't mean your infection is entirely cured!
+Your antibiotics won't completely take care of the infection until you've taken them over a course of 7 to 10 days, and always for the complete amount of time your dentist has prescribed.

-It's extremely important that you take the entire amount of antibiotics that your dentist has prescribed you.
-If not, you could just make the bacteria more resistant to the antibiotics and your infection ultimately more difficult to treat.
+It's extremely important that you take all of the antibiotics that your dentist has prescribed, exactly as prescribed.
+If not, you could just make bacteria resistant to the antibiotics and make your infection ultimately more difficult to treat.

 What is the best antibiotic for gum infection?

-A gum infection, or periodontitis, left untreated can lead to all sorts of problems such as adult tooth loss, soft tissue damage, and a weakening of your jaw bone.
-In extreme cases, like with acute necrotizing ulcerative gingivitis (ANUG), it may be treated with antibiotics like amoxicillin, erythromycin, or tetracycline.
-Metronidazole is another option if the patient is allergic to penicillin.
+A gum infection (periodontitis) left untreated can lead to all sorts of problems such as adult tooth loss, soft tissue damage, and a weakening of your jaw bone.
+It may be treated with antibiotics like amoxicillin.
+Erythromycin, tetracycline, or metronidazole are other options if the patient is allergic to penicillin.